romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 ### It's tool late to challenge architectural or design choices

-> Why don't we create the concept of "credit" in our codebase to deal with discounts ?
+> Why don't we create the concept of "credit" in our codebase to deal with discounts?

-> Should we use Redis instead of PostgreSQL for this feature ?
+> Should we use Redis instead of PostgreSQL for this feature?

 While valid points, this kind of questions, challenging the whole implementation strategy of a new feature during a code review, are often a symptom of poor technical specifications or lack of communication.